 This brine shrimp hatchery from Koller simplifies the entire process of hatching your shrimp and feeding them to the critters in your tank.
 Mounting to the frame of your aquarium, this Koller brine shrimp hatchery integrates your brine shrimp directly into your aquarium environment.
-Instead of growing them completely outside the tank, harvesting the tiny shrimp, then dumping them in your tank, with the Koller setup the shrimp simply have a safe place to hatch before finding their own way into your tank!
+Instead of growing them completely outside the tank, harvesting the tiny shrimp, then dumping them in your tank, with the Koller setup the shrimps simply have a safe place to hatch before finding their own way into your tank!

 All you have to do is mount the Koller, fill it with water from your aquarium, hook up the aeration tube to your aquarium’s pump, and add eggs!

 You’ll want to position a light over the aquarium.
 This will attract the phototactic shrimp larvae to the hatcheries Dispenser Port where they can find their way into your tank.
 Just like that, your fish have a steady supply of freshly hatched shrimp larvae as they wriggle their way out of the hatchery.

-This is a great design which really streamlines the entire hatchery process.
+This is a great design that really streamlines the entire hatchery process.
 The only drawback is that it is really one tank, one hatchery design, so if you were hoping for a system where you can harvest your shrimp to feed multiple tanks with, you might want to look elsewhere.

-- Simplified design removes the need to harvest shrimp
+- The simplified design removes the need to harvest shrimp

 - Great for added peace of mind when leaving your tank alone for extended periods – you’ll know there is a food source growing away!